Counselling for abuse

 Sexual abuse

-There are many different forms of sexual abuse.
-These include (but aren't limited to) actions like unwanted touching or photographing, to feeling or being pressured into sexual acts without your consent.
-This includes acts that you don’t want, don’t agree to, or don’t fully understand.
+Sexual abuse can include acts that you don’t want, don’t agree to, or don’t fully understand.
 Many victims who have been sexually abused know their abuser.
-Often, this could be a relative, friend or partner (past or present), but it could also be a stranger.
+This could be a partner, ex-partner, friend, relative, or stranger.

 Your heart is precious so take care of it.
 You need to be valued and respected.
 You deserve to be heard.
 Domestic abuse shouldn't be something we should live with and be bullied into silence from our partners.
 It's your truth.

-- Counsellor discusses her first-hand experience of moving on after domestic abuse.
+- A counsellor discusses her first-hand experience of moving on after domestic abuse.

 Financial abuse